WARNER BROS (WILLIAMS)

 ON THIS PAGE: Jump down to… »Beyond Hammer House: Developing Father Shandor – Demon Stalker!

-For the initial presentation about a horror magazine, I was still working with my original Chiller title.
+For the initial board presentation about starting a horror magazine, I was still working with my original Chiller title.
 I’d mocked up a very rough dummy to visually back up my pitch, taking one of the old Skywald US horror magazine covers and slapping a new title logo on it.

 Possibly because of the company having had a positive experience with their short-lived Psycho and Nightmare reprints and off the back of Monster Mag doing well, I got the green light so I scurried back to my office to develop it further.